unrealwork/atsd-use-cases/USMortality/README.md

   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

+This query is the same as the above example, except for the fact that the line `WITH row_number ... <= 1` partitions rows by tags (city, state, region) and selects the row with the
+**MAXIMUM** value for each partition using the `ORDER BY` value `DESC` condition.

-The deadliest week due to pneumonia and influenza by city:
+Here is the deadliest week due to pneumonia and influenza by city.

 ```sql
 SELECT date_format(time, 'yyyy-MM-dd') as 'date',